percona/pmm/doc/source/using.rst

 To use it, create a MySQL user for Orchestrator on all managed instances:

-.. include:: .res/code/sql.txt
+.. include:: .res/code/sql.org
-   :start-after: grant.orc-client-user
+   :start-after: +grant.orc-client-user+
-   :end-before: (end-code-block)
+   :end-before: #+end-block

 .. note:: The credentials in the previous example are default.
    If you use a different user name or password,